meisterlampe99/cmd_scripts_vivado/README.md

 	to the directory of the HDL project.

-	- launch the script from the created output subfolder instead of the launch folder, to make sure also vivado logs are dumped there instead.
+	- launch the script from the created output subfolder instead of the launch folder, to ensure that Vivado logs are dumped there instead.
 	Then remove the potentially dangerous delete commands from the batch files.

 	- add a similar example for a ZYBO board and the ZUBoard 1CG (Zynq US+)